Victims of Human Trafficking and Other Crimes

 We offer resources for victims of human trafficking and other crimes and the organizations that serve them.
 This information is designed to help answer any questions you or your family might have about obtaining T or U Nonimmigrant status.
 We have also developed additional materials specifically for law enforcement agencies.
 Please see Resources for Victims of Human Trafficking and Other Crimes for more information.

 USCIS is committed to informing law enforcement and community based organizations about the forms of relief offered to victims of human trafficking, domestic violence and other crimes.
-To receive training on this topic, please send email T_U_VAWATraining@uscis.dhs.gov.
+To learn about upcoming outreach opportunities and available training, please email T_U_VAWATraining@uscis.dhs.gov.

 For more information, please call the National Human Trafficking Hotline at 888-373-7888.